The Psychology of Trump Derangement Syndrome

 Name-calling like “deranged” is the first thing we notice—it sits on the surface, distracting us from the psychological processes at work within ourselves and others.
 From a mental-health perspective, identifying those underlying thoughts and feelings is the first step toward genuine understanding—of both ourselves and others—and toward greater well-being:

-Understanding these layers helps us recognize patterns, distinguish strong opinions from raw hostility, and manage the stress that so often tags along with political engagement.
+Understanding these layers helps us recognize patterns, and manage the stress that so often tags along with political engagement.

 When several of these forces pull at us at once, it turns into a psychological tug-of-war.
 Headlines feel personal, social feeds feel hostile, and ordinary conversations become identity tests.
 Over time, that strain shows up in therapy offices as sleeplessness, irritability, strained relationships, or outright burnout—the mental-health toll we’ll look at next.